-Practice gently opening you pet’s jaw, supporting their head, and touching their teeth to get them used to fingers in their mouth.
-While you’re at it, note any darkened or loose teeth as a sign to see the dentist.
+Practice gently opening your pet’s jaw, supporting their head and touching their teeth to get them used to fingers in their mouth.
+While you’re at it, note any darkened or loose teeth as a sign to see the dentist as it can be a sign of dental disease.
 Next, try a finger brush or a washcloth over your finger.
 If all goes well, you’re ready for a real pet toothbrush.
-Smaller to fit in pets’ mouths, some are also double sided to brush both sides of their teeth at once.
+Smaller to fit in pets’ mouths, some are also double-sided to brush both sides of their teeth at once.

 Easy does it.